tobiasocula/EM-and-Baum-Welch-algorithm/README.md

 ### The Baum-Welch algorithm for constructing an investment portfolio

-I also made an implementation in "baum_welch_on_financials" where I'm using Baum Welch to make a simulated investment portfolio out of synthetic data.
+I also made an implementation in "portfolio" where I'm using Baum Welch to make a simulated investment portfolio out of synthetic data.